 Over the last decade, machine learning has made huge strides in terms of increased prediction accuracy and more comprehensive.
 While consulting for machine learning solution development, our clients often ask questions around the role of convolution in deep learning.

 In addition to the availability of data, and cheap compute and storage, the key driving factor behind this success has been advancement in deep learning algorithms like convolutional neural networks (CNN).
 CNN is one of the most popular and powerful deep learning algorithms in computer vision.

 CNN drivers its strength from convolution layers to learn essential features on its own.
 Convolution layers provides us with two significant advantages over fully connected layers;

-1. Parameter Sharing:
+1. Parameter Sharing

-On contrary, a fully connected layer will require around 14 million parameters to calculate 28x28x6 activation matrix from 32x32x3 input matrix.
+On the contrary, a fully connected layer will require around 14 million parameters to calculate 28x28x6 activation matrix from 32x32x3 input matrix.

-2. Sparsity of Connections:
+2. Sparsity of Connections